Jared Cook Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Matchup vs. Cincinnati

-- Against the Bengals, Cook racked up 23 receiving yards in one career matchup, 5.5 fewer than his over/under for Sunday's game.
+- Cook put up 23 receiving yards in his only career matchup against the Bengals, 5.5 fewer than his over/under for Sunday's game.

-- Cook did not have a touchdown catch in that game against the Bengals.
+- Cook did not have a touchdown catch in that matchup against the Bengals.

 - Note: Cook's stats vs. Bengals date back to 2016.

-- The 269.1 passing yards the Bengals allow per game makes them the NFL's 24th-ranked pass defense this season.
+- The Bengals are conceding 269.1 passing yards per game this year, the NFL's 24th-ranked pass defense.

-- With 14 passing TDs allowed this year, the Bengals defense is ranked second in the NFL.
+- The Bengals' defense is second in the league, allowing 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Broncos, Cook caught two passes for 25 yards and scored one touchdown while being targeted five times.
+- In last week's matchup with the Broncos, Cook reeled in two passes for 25 yards and scored one touchdown while being targeted five times.

-- Cook's six grabs have led to 63 yards (21.0 per game) and one touchdown over his last three outings.
-He was targeted 13 times.
+- Cook has also tacked on 63 yards on six grabs and one touchdown over his last three games.
+He was targeted 13 times and averaged 21.0 receiving yards per game.

 Cook's Los Angeles Teammates